 The Fill-Down function of Google Sheets lets you fill entire columns of complex data, dates, and numbers in a matter of seconds.

-First I will show you how to use fill-down for mathematic equations.
+First I will show you how to use Google Sheets' autofill feature for mathematic equations.

-The most common way people use the fill down function is for math formulas.
+The most common way people know how to autofill google sheets is for mathematic formulas.

 Step #1: Click the Original Cell